moxystudio/node-proper-lockfile/README.md

 This library utilizes the `mkdir` strategy which works atomically on any kind of file system, even network based ones.
 The lockfile path is based on the file path you are trying to lock by suffixing it with `.lock`.

 When a lock is successfully acquired, the lockfile's `mtime` (modified time) is periodically updated to prevent staleness.
 This allows to effectively check if a lock is stale by checking its `mtime` against a stale threshold.
 If the update of the mtime fails several times, the lock might be compromised.
+The `mtime` is [supported](http://en.wikipedia.org/wiki/Comparison_of_file_systems) in almost every `filesystem`.

 ### Comparison